About

 The switch was originally sized for a regular 450mm rack.
 This was too big to fit into my DIY cabinet so I just took an angle grinder and cut off the sides of the switch to match the width of the PCB inside it(most of the case was just empty space).
 I also cut out a few slits for the intake and an exhaust hole for a standard 120mm PC fan.
 Now with the fan turned on everything in the cabinet runs cooler much cooler.

-It’s not the most impressive home lab setup but it’s better than it was before just stacked up on a shelf.
-In the future I really should get a proper rack, with a custom built server, better switch, patch panel, bigger UPS, 10Gbps fiber optic cables, … Well whenever I have the time … and the will I will upgrade it.
+It’s not the most impressive home lab setup, but it’s better than it was before, just stacked up on a shelf.
+In the future, I really should get a proper rack, with a custom-built server, better switch, patch panel, bigger UPS, 10Gbps fiber optic cables, … Well, whenever I have the time … and then maybe I will get to upgrading it.